RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 7. how to use -
    1. Data is sampled first
    2. sagemaker has dimensionality reduction stage -
-      1. avoid sprse data (curse of dimensionality)
+      1. avoid sparse data (curse of dimensionality)
       2. it comes at the cost of noise/accuracy
       3. "sign" or "fjlt" method is used
    3. build an index for looking up neighbors